Who are CGI's members?

 CGI is a results-oriented community of companies, NGOs, foundations, and governmental organizations.
 Although CGI members come from different backgrounds and share different points of view, they are united by their shared commitment to building a strong, sustainable global community.

-Since 2005, CGI Annual Meetings have convened more than 180 heads of state, 20 Nobel Prize laureates, and hundreds of leading CEOs, heads of foundations and NGOs, major philanthropists, and prominent members of the media.
+Since 2005, CGI Annual Meetings have convened 190 sitting and former heads of state, more than 20 Nobel Prize laureates, and hundreds of leading CEOs, heads of foundations and NGOs, major philanthropists, and prominent members of the media.

 Why join CGI?